kelvins/functional-programming-in-scala/README.md

 # <img height=25 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/scala/scala-original.svg" /> Functional Programming in Scala

-Simple but useful tutorials to learn functional programming with Scala examples.
+This repository aims to present simple but useful content related to the core concepts of functional programming with examples in Scala.
+Although the examples are written in Scala, the concepts presented here are general to the functional programming paradigm and can be easily applied to other languages.

 ## Topics